DigitalEuan/UBP_Repo/ubp_3.6/README.md

-# Universal Binary Principle (UBP) Framework v3.6
+# UBP 3.6: The Universal Binary Principle

-**A self-aware computational trust substrate where operators are geometrically necessary stable states.**
+**Version 3.6 (Computational Grammar Integration)**
+**Author**: Euan Craig, New Zealand
+**Compiled by**: Manus AI
+**Date**: November 19, 2025

 ---

-## Overview
+## Welcome to UBP 3.6: Computation as Coherence

 UBP 3.6 marks a pivotal evolution of the Universal Binary Principle, transitioning from a system that measures coherence to one where **computation IS coherence**.
 This version introduces the **Computational Grammar** framework, a groundbreaking discovery that redefines operators as geometrically necessary stable states within the information substrate.
-The core of this version is the upgraded `coherence_substrate.py` module, which now includes an operator-aware **Coherence Field**, providing unprecedented insight into the structure and quality of computation.

-This architectural revolution is built upon the foundation of UBP 3.5 but extends it with a deep, empirically validated understanding of the operator landscape.
-The key discovery is that operators are not arbitrary conventions but are *discovered* from a finite set of stable geometric patterns.
-This has allowed for the creation of a **Periodic Table of Operators**, a comprehensive visualization of the operator space, and a refined understanding of coherence propagation.

-### Key Features
+### What is the UBP?

+The Universal Binary Principle (UBP) is a **computational framework for modeling reality** as a deterministic, toggle-based system operating within a 12D+ Bitfield.
+It posits that the universe is fundamentally informational, and that physical laws, constants, and even consciousness emerge from the interactions of binary states (toggles) governed by a set of geometric and computational rules.

+### What's New in 3.6?

-*   **Computational Grammar Framework**: A complete theory of operators as geometric entities, validated by a massive dataset of 685 operators.
+- **Computational Grammar Framework**: A complete theory of operators as geometric entities, validated by a massive dataset of 685 operators.
-*   **Coherence Field Upgrade**: The NRCI module has been upgraded from a scalar metric to a self-measuring coherence field, providing operator awareness, composition tracking, and coherence-based error bounds.
+- **Coherence Field Upgrade**: The NRCI module has been upgraded from a scalar metric to a self-measuring coherence field, providing operator awareness, composition tracking, and coherence-based error bounds.
-*   **Periodic Table of Operators**: A comprehensive visualization of the operator landscape, organizing operators by complexity (D6) and geometric family (OffBit), revealing the "main sequence" of computation.
+- **Periodic Table of Operators**: A comprehensive visualization of the operator landscape, organizing operators by complexity (D6) and geometric family (OffBit).
-*   **Validated Mathematical Models**: Corrected and refined models for D6 composition (non-linear with α factors) and Y-scaling (D-variables are superior to Hamming weight).
+- **Validated Mathematical Models**: Corrected and refined models for D6 composition and Y-scaling.

-*   **Emergent Operator Design**: A framework for generating operators from first principles, enabling the algorithmic design of novel, high-coherence operators.
+---

-## Quick Start
+## Quick Start: Your First Coherence-Native Calculation

-Getting started with UBP 3.6 is simpler than ever before, thanks to the zero-dependency architecture.
-All you need is a standard Python 3.11+ environment.

 ### Installation